F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Proposed approach

-It is important to note that training with our method (Eq.\ref{eq:totalloss}) does not require any additional supervision beside the already provided global annotation ${y}$ of the class label.
-This label is used to build the CAM of the target as presented in Fig.\ref{fig:proposal}.
+It is important to note that training with our method (Eq. \ref{eq:totalloss}) does not require any additional supervision besides the already provided global image-class annotation ${y}$.
+This label is used to build the CAM of the target as presented in Fig. \ref{fig:proposal}.
 Another important aspect is the semantic meaning of the foreground in ${\bm{S}^2}$.
-Since ${\mathbb{C}^+}$ holds pixels that are assumed foreground estimated from the CAM ${\bm{C}}$ of \emph{the true label} ${y}$, the foreground predicted in ${\bm{S}^2}$ is expected to be consistent with the global annotation $y$ of the image.
-In addition, localization using our CAM is similar to standard methods (Fig.\ref{fig:proposal}, \emph{inference}).
+Since ${\mathbb{C}^+}$ holds pixels that are assumed to be foreground estimated from the CAM ${\bm{C}}$ of \emph{the true label} ${y}$, the foreground predicted in ${\bm{S}^2}$ is expected to be consistent with the global annotation $y$ of the image.
+Once the foreground full-resolution CAM is obtained, localization is carried out using the same standard method used for any CAM (see Fig. \ref{fig:proposal}, \emph{inference}).